 The temporomandibular joint (TMJ) is located between the upper and lower jaw.
 Though small in size, this joint is responsible for connecting the jaw to the skull, allowing for a full range of jaw motion.
 TMJ Disorder (also called TMD) occurs when the temporomandibular joint experiences problems that negatively impact its ability to function properly.
 A malfunctioning TMJ can lead to a number of symptoms, including headaches, jaw pain, and a clicking or popping sound when opening and closing the mouth.

 TMD is a common condition for patients of all ages.
-Here at William Chan & Associates, we strive to offer our patients compassionate, high-quality care.
+Here at Cumberland Dental Specialists, we strive to offer our patients compassionate, high-quality care.
 We understand how distressing the symptoms of TMD can be—especially for our pediatric patients—and we strive to ensure that everyone has a comfortable and satisfactory visit.
 If you believe that you or your child are experiencing TMD, please contact us today.
 Our experienced team is happy to answer any questions you may have about TMD symptoms, treatment options, and more.

 What Is TMJ Disorder?

 TMJ Disorder occurs when there is a problem with the temporomandibular joint.
 The TMJ system is made up of the temporomandibular joint itself as well as the connective tissues, nerves, cartilage, and muscles around it.
 Damage, inflammation, misalignment, or overuse can adversely affect any part of this system and place added stress on the temporomandibular joint, often resulting in TMD.
 Sometimes, TMD can also affect the surrounding muscles that help open and close the upper and lower jaw.
 The causes and specific impacts of these problems can vary from person to person, so it is important to consult a dentist who offers TMJ therapies when deciding on a treatment plan.